 Why are downloaded files blocked?

-Today, popular browsers, like Edge, Chrome, Firefox, etc., have a built-in feature to detect suspicious files and block them from downloading on your system.
-The most common reason why your downloads are being blocked is they are infected.
+Today, popular browsers like Edge, Chrome, and Firefox have built-in features to detect suspicious files and block them from downloading to your system.
+The most common reason why your downloads are being blocked is that they are infected.

 Read next: How to block EXE files from running using Group Policy in Windows.